dwrobel/flatcam/README.md

 - remade the bounds() function to work with nested lists of objects as per advice from JP which made the operation less performance taxing.
 - added shortcut Shift+R that is complement to 'R'
-- shorcuts 'R' and 'SHIFT+R' are working now in steps of 90 degrees instead of previous 45 degrees.
+- shorcuts 'R' and 'Shift+R' are working now in steps of 90 degrees instead of previous 45 degrees.
 - added filters in the open ...
 FlatCAM projects are saved automatically as *.flat, the Gerber files have few categories.
 So the Excellons and